hn374/Developer-Notes/CSS/CSS.md

 #### orientation = portrait

-Rules applied for any brwoser where the height is greater than or equal to the width.
+Rules applied for any browser where the height is greater than or equal to the width.

 #### orientation = landscape